 - Learn the steps to take if a relapse happens

 Depending on the prescription drug and usage, detoxification may be needed as part of treatment.
-Withdrawal can be dangerous and should be done under a doctor's care.
+Withdrawal can be dangerous and should be done under the guidance of a health care provider.

 - Opioid withdrawal.
-Opioid tapering involves gradually decreasing the dose of medication until it's no longer used.
-Other medications — such as clonidine (Catapres), a drug mainly used for high blood pressure — can help manage opioid withdrawal symptoms.
-Buprenorphine, buprenorphine with naloxone (Suboxone) or methadone may be used by doctors under specific, legally regulated and monitored conditions to ease symptoms of withdrawal from opioid painkillers.
-Drugs given by injection once a month by a health care provider may help people stay off opioids during their recovery.
-Examples include Vivitrol, a preparation of the drug naltrexone, or Sublocade, a preparation of the drug buprenorphine.
+Opioid tapering involves gradually decreasing the dose of medicine until it's no longer used.
+Other medicines — such as clonidine (Catapres), a drug mainly used for high blood pressure — can help manage opioid withdrawal symptoms.
+In the United States, health care providers prescribe buprenorphine, buprenorphine-naloxone (Suboxone) or methadone under specific, legally regulated and monitored conditions to ease symptoms of withdrawal from opioid painkillers.
+Drugs given by injection once a month by a health care professional may help people stay off opioids during their recovery.
+Examples include naltrexone (Vivitrol) and buprenorphine (Sublocade).

-- Withdrawal from anti-anxiety medications and sedatives.
+- Withdrawal from anti-anxiety medicines and sedatives.
 If you've used prescription sedatives or anti-anxiety drugs for a long time, it may take weeks to slowly taper off them.
-Because of withdrawal symptoms, it can take that long for your body to adjust to low doses of the medication and then get used to taking none at all.
-You may need other types of medication to stabilize your mood, manage the final phases of tapering or help with anxiety.
-You'll need to work closely with your doctor.
+Because of withdrawal symptoms, it can take that long for your body to adjust to low doses of the medicine and then get used to taking none at all.
+You may need other types of medicine to make your moods more stable, manage the final phases of tapering or help with anxiety.
+You'll need to work closely with your health care provider.

 - Stimulant withdrawal.
-There are no FDA-approved drugs used for treating stimulant withdrawal.
-Treatment typically focuses on tapering off the medication and relieving withdrawal symptoms — such as sleep problems, tiredness and depression.
+The U.S. Food and Drug Administration has not approved any drugs for the treatment of stimulant withdrawal.
+Treatment usually focuses on tapering off the medicine and relieving withdrawal symptoms — such as sleep problems, tiredness and depression.